Romy Gonzalez Player Props: White Sox vs. Tigers

 Romy Gonzalez At The Plate

-- Gonzalez has two doubles, two triples and a walk while batting .189.
+- Gonzalez is batting .196 with two doubles, two triples and a walk.

-- In eight of 21 games this season, Gonzalez has had at least one hit, including one game with multiple hits.
+- Gonzalez has picked up a hit in nine games this season (40.9%), including one multi-hit game.

-- He has scored a run in three of 21 games so far this year.
+- He has scored a run in three of 22 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.